 Students can borrow money from the government to help cover their college expenses.
 There are different types of student loans available, but they all must be paid back with interest.
 If you believe you’ll need a student loan to help pay for college, and many students do, you should consider government student loans because they offer lower interest rates.
 You can learn more about loans here.

-Cypress College students, like all California community college students, are eligible for the California Community College Board of Governors Fee Waiver (BOGW).
-The BOGW waives the enrollment fee and provides a reduced cost for parking fees for qualified California students.
-Learn more about the BOG Fee Waiver here.
+Cypress College students, like all California community college students, may be eligible for the California College Promise Grant (CCPG) – formerly known as the Board of Governors Fee Waiver (BOG).
+The CCPG waives the enrollment fee and provides a reduced cost for parking fees for qualified California students.
+Learn more about the CCPG here.

 Scholarships are financial awards you don’t have to pay back.
 They can be awarded based on need, merit, major, and/or educational goals.
 You can use scholarships on top of financial aid to help pay for your college expenses.
 The Cypress College Foundations Office gives out a variety of scholarships to our students.
 Learn more about the scholarships available and how to apply here.